Holiday Decorations 101: Safely Securing Decor to Your Roof

 Decorating your home is the first step to getting into the holiday spirit.
 Once you blow up the inflatable Santa and put up your twinkling lights, it feels like the holidays are real.

-While decorations can make your home feel holly and jolly, the last thing a homeowner wants is to damage their home in the process.
+While decorations can make your home feel holly and jolly, the last thing a homeowner wants is to damage their home.
 Which brings up the question: how do you safely secure holiday decor to your home?

 Rescue My Roof has survived many years in the cold Wisconsin Winter, and we’re the roofing experts on protecting your home.
 We’ll teach you everything you need to know to keep your roof safe and leak-free during your holiday decorating extravaganza.

-This article will cover our secret tricks for decorating your home and roof safely.
+This article will cover our secret tricks for safely decorating your home and roof.
 Ultimately, you’ll have the best decorations on the block and a leak-free roof.

 Having the best holiday decorations on the block will give you street cred – we get it.